 Chattahoochee Technical College’s Quality Enhancement Plan (QEP) is a vital part of the college’s reaffirmation of accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
 The purpose of a QEP is to enhance overall institutional quality and effectiveness by focusing on a topic that improves student learning and/or the learning environment.

 The educational Master Advising Plan (eMAP) will empower students to take charge of their educational careers by sharing responsibility with their academic advisors for developing educational plans that are compatible with career aspirations.
 The plan provides an environment supportive of learning, teaching, retention, and graduation consistent with Chattahoochee Technical College’s educational experience.

-CTC’s QEP, eMAP: An Educational Master Advising Plan, will begin Spring 2014 with a pilot group.
-The complete implementation will occur over five years and will impact all CTC students.
+CTC’s QEP, eMAP: An Educational Master Advising Plan, began in Spring 2014 with a pilot group.
+The complete implementation will occur over five years and will impact all Business and Technical Studies program students.